General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Results

 \section{Results}

-In this section we will show how our three simulations evolved from highly magnetized NT-type initial conditions into disks that are MAD on the black hole and in the innermost region of the accretion flow.
+In this section we will show how our three simulations evolved from highly magnetized NT73-type initial conditions into disks that are MAD on the black hole and in the innermost region of the accretion flow.
 We focus our discussion mainly on the simulation RADHR, our higher-resolution, long-time run, and demonstrate the effect of self-consistent radiative transport on accretion efficiency and general disk behavior as compared to the GRMHD simulations of \citet{Avara16}.
 We test convergence of the simulations by comparing those run with different grids and resolutions.

-Our fiducial simulation RADHR (and its low-resolution analog RADLR) has been run to a final time of $t=40,000R_g/c$, by which the inner accretion flow has reached a MAD quasi-equilibrium state where magnetic flux continues to accumulate at the outer edge of the MAD region at $\sim 16R_g$, and the disk is slightly sub-MAD beyond this transition radius.
+Our fiducial simulation RADHR has been run to a final time of $t\approx43,000R_g/c$, by which the inner accretion flow has reached a MAD quasi-equilibrium state where magnetic flux continues to accumulate at the outer edge of the MAD region at $\sim 16R_g$, and the disk is slightly sub-MAD beyond this transition radius where it is MRI dominated.
+We run the low-resolution analog RADLR to $t=40,000R_g/c$ and we found similar disk structure and evolution.